Ankit404butfound/PyWhatKit/CONTRIBUTING.md

 Setting up a development environment:

 1. Fork the repository and then clone it to your local computer.
-2. OPTIONAL BUT RECOMMENDED: Create a new virtual environment using `virtualenv`.
+2. OPTIONAL BUT RECOMMENDED: Create a new virtual environment with `virtualenv` using `python3 -m venv venv`.
 3. Activate the virtual environment and install the project dependencies using `pip3 install -r requirements.txt`.
 4. Congrats 🎉, you are now ready to contribute.